Persecution

 Persecution is the systematic mistreatment of an individual or group by another individual or group.
 The most common forms are religious persecution, racism, and political persecution, though there is naturally some overlap between these terms.
 The inflicting of suffering, harassment, imprisonment, internment, fear or pain are all factors that may establish persecution, but not all suffering will necessarily establish persecution.
-The threshold of severity has been a source of much debate.
+The threshold of severity has been a topic of much debate.